luk1897/Experimental-Robotics---Assignment-1/README.md

 ## IMPORTANT

 In the simulation, the camera frame the side of the marker reached a maximum of 175 pixels because, by increasing the threshold, the camera was unable to detect the marker.
+Finally, after testing the code in simulation, our goal was to run it on the real robot.
 In the real robot, on the other hand, we set the threshold to 185, so that the robot is a little closer to the marker and the simulation and real robot are almost equal.

 ## Project Goal